IBM/cics-ia-vs-code-extension/README.md

 - **Web Services Used**.
 Filters and Displays the web services that are used in the selected region in the [Web Services](#webservices) "The Web Services view displays an alphabetic list of all web services known to CICS IA, both inbound and outbound." node.
 And region for which Web Services are filtered is appended to the Web Service Node.
 To remove this filter, Click on the Resource filter icon ![](https://github.com/IBM/cics-ia-vs-code-extension/raw/HEAD/docs/images/CICSIA.Words.2521e191-aa0c-43da-8799-3d24aab9b5d3.018.png)displayed at the end of Web Services node.

 ![](https://github.com/IBM/cics-ia-vs-code-extension/raw/HEAD/docs/images/CICSIA.Words.2521e191-aa0c-43da-8799-3d24aab9b5d3.021.png)

+- **Show Affinities by Type**.
+Select an affinity group type from the submenu to display the resources for the selected region that have potential affinities in the Affinities view.

+- **Visualization**.
+Display the programs and transactions in the selected region as groups in the Resource Usage Visualization view.

 ## Webservices
 The Web Services node displays an alphabetic list of all web services known to CICS® IA Collection ID, both inbound and outbound.
 Next to Web Services text within brackets, a count of the web services used in the selected collection ID is displayed.